OpenConext/OpenConext-dashboard/README.md

     grunt server

-**For the NEW client open http://localhost:8000 in order to load the client**

-When you browse to the [application homepage](http://localhost:8082/dashboard) you will be prompted for a login.
+When you browse to the [application homepage](http://localhost:8001/) you will be prompted for a login.

 A list of available log-ins can be found in the mocked [`Users` enum here](coin-selfservice-war/src/main/java/nl/surfnet/coin/selfservice/util/OpenConextOAuthClientMock.java).

-## Disclaimer

-SelfService uses Highcharts JavaScript for rendering statistics.
-Highcharts is a Highsoft sotware product which is free for non-commercial use, but it is not free for commercial use.
-See [this page](http://shop.highsoft.com/highcharts.html#redist) for more details.